Greg-T8/PracticalAutomation/ch8-azure-automation/ch8-notes.md

 }
 New-AzRoleAssignment @AzRoleAssignment
 ```
 For more info on Managed Identities, see
 - [Azure Automation account authentication overview](https://docs.microsoft.com/en-us/azure/automation/automation-security-overview?WT.mc_id=Portal-Microsoft_Azure_Automation#managed-identities-preview)
 - [What are managed identities for Azure resources?](https://docs.microsoft.com/en-us/azure/automation/automation-security-overview?WT.mc_id=Portal-Microsoft_Azure_Automation#managed-identities-preview)

+## Microsoft Monitoring Agent and Hybrid Worker Setup
+When executing tasks on-prem, you need to do two things: (1) install the Microsoft Monitoring Agent (MMA) and (2) register the system as a hybrid runbook worker.

+Both of these steps are dependent on registration key information that you can obtain from the Log Analytics workspace and from the Automation Account.

-Output the keys for the MMA Agent and hybrid worker registration.
-You will use these keys in the next step when registering the MMA agent as a hybrid runbook worker.
+Use the following code to output the keys for the MMA Agent and hybrid worker registration.
 ```powershell
 $InsightsWorkspace = @{
 	ResourceGroupName = $ResourceGroupName